bolst/CISSCO/README.md

 1. Clone this repo to a folder
 2. Create a folder called `ext`.
 It should be on the same level as `src`,`lib`,etc
 3. Place a version of ImageJ within `ext`.
 The path should look like `CISSCO/ext/ImageJ/...`.
-4. Create a folder `CISSCO` within `ImageJ/plugins/`
-5. Execute `build.*` from its location (I suggest using a terminal, `cd` to its location and execute it).
+4. Execute `build.*` from its location.
 ImageJ should open with the CISSCO plug-in included

 ## __Dependencies__